 Getting the most out of Leadership Spartanburg requires a long, thoughtful look around as you dig into the program of monthly meetings and experiential small-group learning projects.

-The program is a backstage pass to our city – don’t wait to get to yours.
+The program is a backstage pass to our county – don’t wait to get to yours.

 Leadership Spartanburg will prepare participants to work within their own community and the region as effective leaders capable of making decisions.